vienna 1906-1913

 1911-4

-Works for Hans Mayr and Theodore Mayer in Vienna (Steele 2005 p91)
+Works for Hans Mayr and Theodor Mayer in Vienna (Steele 2005 p91)

 Works for Hans Mayr and Theodor M. Mayer from September 11, 1911, to February 14, 1914 (Gebhard 1972 p13)